Givental-type reconstruction at a non-semisimple point: Cohomological field theories on

 Here $PD$ denotes the Poincare dual.

 \begin{theorem}[Theorem~4.2.2 in \cite{FJR}] For any admissible pair $(W,G)$ the system of maps $\Lambda_{g,n}^{FJRW}$ defines a unital CohFT on the vector space $\sH_{W,G}$. \end{theorem}

-In what follows we denote simply by $\cZ^{(W,G)}$ and $\cF_g^{(W,G)}$ the partition function and genus $g$--potential of the CohFT above for a fixed admissible pair $(W,G)$.
-As a consequence of the properties of the virtual cycle $[W_{g,n}]^{vir}$, these functions also satisfy certain additional properties in addition to those common to all CohFTs.
+In what follows we denote simply by $\cZ^{(W,G)}$ and $\cF_g^{(W,G)}$ the partition function and genus $g$ potential of the CohFT above for a fixed admissible pair $(W,G)$.
+As a consequence of the properties of the virtual cycle $[\cW_{g,n}]^{vir}$, these functions also satisfy certain additional properties in addition to those common to all CohFTs.

 The second important class of the CohFTs is given by the Gromov--Witten theories.
 We recall very briefly the definition and refer to \cite{A} for a full exposition.
 Let $\cX$ be an orbifold and $\beta \in H_2(\cX, \ZZ)$.
 There is the moduli stack $\M{g}{n}(\cX, \beta)$ of degree $\beta$ stable orbifold maps from the genus $g$ curve with $n$ marked points to $\cX$.
-The \emph{orbifold cohomology} $H^*_{orb}(\cX)$, with the non--degenerate pairing, serves as a state space in this theory.
-Similarly to the FJRW theory there is a good virtual cycle $[\M{g}{n}(\cX,\beta)]^{vir}$ so that one could consider the GW--invariants given by the intersection theory on $\M{g}{n}(\cX,\beta)$.
+The \emph{orbifold cohomology} $H^*_{orb}(\cX)$, with the nondegenerate pairing, serves as a state space in this theory.
+Similarly to the FJRW theory there is a good virtual cycle $[\M{g}{n}(\cX,\beta)]^{vir}$ so that one could consider the Gromov--Witten invariants given by the intersection theory on $\M{g}{n}(\cX,\beta)$.

 Again, by considering a push forward $s: \M{g}{n}(\cX,\beta) \to \M{g}{n}$ we get a CohFT associated to $\cX$ with the fixed $\beta$.

 The fact that this map defines a CohFT follows from a more general statement and could be found for example in \cite{A}.